-Robin van Persie is set to return for Manchester United within 10 days after completing two weeks of specialist fitness work in his native Holland, Goal can reveal.
+Robin van Persie is set to return for Manchester United within 10 days after completing two weeks of specialist fitness work in his native Netherlands.

 Sources say a programme is in place for the Dutchman to gradually build up his football fitness before making his long-awaited first-team return.

-The United spearhead is not expected to figure in the club’s league home match against Swansea City on Saturday evening but is likely to make his comeback when they visit Chelsea eight days later.
+The Red Devils spearhead is not expected to figure in the club’s league home match against Swansea City on Saturday evening but is likely to make his comeback when they visit Chelsea eight days later.

-Van Persie’s imminent return is a boost to beleaguered United manager David Moyes, who has not been able to call upon the prolific striker for the team’s last eight matches.
+Van Persie’s imminent return is a boost to beleaguered United boss David Moyes, who has not been able to call upon the prolific striker for the team’s last eight matches.

 The 30-year-old’s second season at Old Trafford has been interrupted by thigh, toe and groin injuries but his record of 10 goals in 16 appearances demonstrates what an asset he remains.